 Senior management talk up company nicely on Nate’s podcast

 Things were looking good.
-Nate even had a member of the Sanchez Midstream’s management team on his podcast to talk about how postive the outlook was and how well things were going.
+Nate even had a member of the Sanchez Midstream’s management team on his podcast to talk about how positive the outlook was and how well things were going.
 This was a stock he had bought thinking that it was going to provide him with an income, just given the fact that he was moving to a new career and that his outlook was not very bright from a revenue standpoint.
 So he bought and owned the stock, and had management on his podcast to talk about the business and they said how well the company was doing.

 Management announces 67% cut in dividend payout, stock plummets